bmc-compuware/ispw-operations-azure-extension/README.md

 -   **Show Response body in console** : This allows you to turn on / off writing the response body to the log.

--   **Trust all Certificates** : This allows you to trust self-signed server certificates.\n>Enabling this is not recommended for production environment.
-This is by default set to false.
+-   **Trust all Certificates** : This allows you to trust self-signed server certificates.
+By default set to false.\n>Enabling this is not recommended.

 Click Save & queue > Save and run.